11 LANCASTER

 Ford D600 WTD871H was seen on the forecourt of the new fire station.

-[Copyright picture ~ Malcolm Nuttall and reproduced with permission.]
+[Copyright picture ~ D. Barker-Brown and reproduced with permission.]

-This picture is thought to be at Lancaster fire station where STJ198L was first allocated.
+This picture was taken at Lancaster fire station where STJ198L was first allocated.

 However, the sign on the appliance indicates it was running as a reserve when seen 8 August 1986.